Proof-of-concept of a xenon-based cryogenic heat pump demonstrator for future liquid xenon observatories: Demonstration measurement

-To quantify the performance of the demonstrator, the effective heating $\dot{Q}'_\mathrm{C}(\dot{m})$ and cooling power $\dot{Q}'_\mathrm{E}(\dot{m})$ of the heat pump can be evaluated based on the measured pressures and temperatures and compared against the measured electrical power of the condenser and evaporator heaters $P_\mathrm{E}$ and $P_\mathrm{C}(\dot{m})$.
-The pressure $p_\mathrm{E}$ and temperature $T_\mathrm{E}$ inside the evaporator are nearly constant, while for the condenser both, temperature $T_\mathrm{C}$ and pressure $p_\mathrm{C}$ increase slightly with increasing heat load $P_\mathrm{E}$ which must be taken into account when estimating $\dot{Q}'_\mathrm{C}(\dot{m})$.
-The heat load $P_\mathrm{E}$ and the power $P_\mathrm{C}(\dot{m})$ which counter heats against the constant cooling power of the cold head $\dot{Q}_\mathrm{CH}$ show a perfect anti-correlated behavior with the total sum of the two being constant.
-This, indicates nicely the stable ``heat pumping'' from the evaporator to the condenser.
+To quantify the performance of the demonstrator, the heating $\dot{Q}_\mathrm{C}(\dot{m})$ and cooling power $\dot{Q}_\mathrm{E}(\dot{m})$ of the heat pump can be evaluated based on the mass flow $\dot{m}$ and the specific enthalpies determined by the measured pressures and temperatures at the different steady-state points of the Clausius-Rankine cycle.
+These values can be then cross checked against measured electrical power of the condenser and evaporator heaters $P_\mathrm{E}$ and $P_\mathrm{C}(\dot{m}_\mathrm{tot})$.
+The pressure $p_\mathrm{E}$ and temperature $T_\mathrm{E}$ inside the evaporator are nearly constant, while for the condenser, both temperature $T_\mathrm{C}$ and pressure $p_\mathrm{C}$ increase slightly with increasing heat load $P_\mathrm{E}$.
+The heat load $P_\mathrm{E}$ and the power $P_\mathrm{C}(\dot{m})$, which counterbalances the constant cooling power of the cold head $\dot{Q}_\mathrm{CH}$, exhibit a perfectly anticorrelated behavior, with their sum remaining constant.
+This, indicates stable ``heat pumping'' from the evaporator to the condenser.